 Cursus Program on Composition and Computer Music

-In order to validate the skills acquired throughout the program, during the workshops taking place at the end of each unit, students present their mini projects.
-These are also meant as preparatory steps towards the production of their final project, which will be presented during the IRCAM season program in September 2024.
+To validate the skills acquired throughout the year, participants present mini-projects at the end of each unit.
+These presentations also serve as a preparation for their final project, which will be showcased at the opening of the IRCAM musical season in September.

 Cursus Educational Team

-Simone Conforti, Jean Lochard, Grégoire Lorieux, Sébastien Naves, Johannes Regnier, Claudia Jane Scroccaro
+Simone Conforti, Grégoire Lorieux, Sébastien Naves, Claudia Jane Scroccaro computer-music designers lecturers

 Pierre Jodlowski composer associated with the Cursus